Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-32-deep-wounds.md

 "Gonna need to confiscate them, then.
 They’ll be returned when you’re back outside the shield."

 "That’s fine.
-Uh, look, guys it’s kinda cramped back there… I’m not sure you’ll be able to search everything."
+Uh, look, guys it’s kinda cramped back there...
+I’m not sure you’ll be able to search everything."

 Adam glanced at Murray, who opened the Engineering door, glanced inside, and then shook his head with a ‘she’s right’ gesture toward Allison.

-"Yeah, uh… Hmm.
+"Yeah, uh...
+Hmm.
 Can’t get in there at all, huh?"

 "No’ even in my undies," Murray said. "‘S bloody tight in there."

-"Yeah, it’s kinda crowded for me too…" Allison said apologetically.
+"Yeah, it’s kinda crowded for me too..."
+Allison said apologetically.

 "Dude.
-The sooner we hand this shit off onto the fuckin’ marines the better…" Arés grumbled.
+The sooner we hand this shit off onto the fuckin’ marines the better..."
+Arés grumbled.
 He hit the cockpit button and scratched his head at the Xiù-sized workspace.
 There was no way in hell either of them were going to get in there. "‘Kay, I’ll go get the drone while you inspect what you can bro."

 "Aye, sure."